Thai lender SCBX scraps $500 mln acquisition of crypto exchange Bitkub

 The announcement comes after the Thai Securities and Exchange Commission last month ordered the crypto platform to review the listing process of KUB coin on its exchange.

+Bitkub said in a statement that it agreed to terminate the sale so that the company could resolve pending issues with regulators and that its operations have not been affected.

-SCBX in November announced a plan to acquire 51% of Bitkub for 17.85 billion baht ($497.77 million), part of a major digital strategy.
+SCBX in November announced a plan to acquire 51% of Bitkub for 17.85 billion baht ($498 million) as part of a major digital strategy.

 The bank said it was "committed to strategic plans to expand into businesses relating to blockchain technology and digital assets."